 Whoever is convinced of this is laboring under a serious misconception.

-Pain, in and of itself, can distract and may slow a composer down, but it has no effect on the well-spring of inspiration, neither does it rob them of their compositional skills.
+Pain, in and of itself, can certainly distract and may slow a composer down considerably, but it has no effect on their compositional skills, neither does it utterly rob them of the well-spring of inspiration.

-The physical pain he was experiencing at the time did not derail his composing; it may have slowed his momentum a bit, but, the fact is, he began composing around the age of 15 and what followed was 50 years of white hot creativity, right up to the last week of his life.
+What's important to remember here, is that the awful misery he was in, at the time, failed to derail his composing; it certainly slowed him down to a crawl, no question, but, the fact of the matter is, as far as can be known, he began composing his own music around the age of 18 in Arnstadt and what followed was nearly a half century of white hot creativity right up to the very end of his life.

-Beethoven, for his part, suffered untold mental anguish as he gradually lost his hearing; much of the mental pain he experienced from that was the worst a musician could suffer.
+In much the same way Beethoven, for his part, suffered untold mental anguish as he gradually lost his hearing; it can be argued that much of the mental pain he experienced from that was probably the worst any serious musician could suffer.

-If pain had any negative effect on creativity, then many major works of his, which included the 5th Symphony and a host of others that gestated in his mind for years, never would have been written.
+If pain had any negative effect on creativity, then many major works of his, which included the 5th Symphony and a host of others that gestated in his mind for years, probably never would have been written; this inference is perfectly logical.

-The sapping of our strength by serious illness, the effects of noxious medicines, our mental state, and other factors can certainly affect how well and at what speed we can continue composing our music.
+The sapping of our strength by serious illness, the misery and morbidity associated with certain surgeries we may have to endure, the noxious side effects of medicines, our mental state, and other factors related to our health can certainly affect how well and at what speed we can continue composing our music.

 And pain is often associated with all of that.